 - Roles.
 For IAM database authentication, a user requires

 cloudsql.instances.loginpermission to log in to an instance.
 To get this permission, you bind the user or service account to either the predefined Cloud SQL Instance User role or a custom role that bundles the permission.
 For more information about IAM roles, see Roles.

 - Resource.
 The resources that principals access are Cloud SQL instances.
 By default, IAM policy bindings are applied at the project-level, such that principals receive role permissions for all Cloud SQL instances in the project.

-IAM database authentication optionsCloud SQL for MySQL supports manual IAM database authentication.
+IAM database authentication optionsCloud SQL for MySQL has two options for IAM database authentication: automatic and manual.

 Manual IAM database authentication

 Manual IAM database authentication requires the IAM principal to explicitly pass the access token for the password attribute in the client connection request.
 Principals must first log in to Google Cloud and explicitly request the access token from IAM.

 Using the gcloud CLI, you can explicitly request an OAuth 2.0 token with the Cloud SQL Admin API scope that is used to log in to the database.
 When you log in as a database user with IAM database authentication, you use your email address as the username and the access token as the password.
 You can use this method with either a direct connection to the database or with a Cloud SQL connector.